Slide in cryptocurrencies, other high-fliers, comes amid looming U.S. inflation worries

 “Higher-risk assets, whether in the form ... of cryptocurrencies or the more speculative growth stocks, are seeing their multiples taken down markedly as investors begin to reassess what impact the potential for inflation will have,” said David Mazza, managing director at Direxion.

-Wednesday's selloff zeroed in on many of the assets that rallied the most over the last year.
-Bitcoin dropped to its lowest levels since January read more , while Cathie Wood's ARK Innovation ETF - the top-performing U.S. equity fund in 2020 - slid another 2.5% to leave it down 15.3% since the start of the month.
+Wednesday’s selloff zeroed in on many of the assets that rallied the most over the last year.
+Bitcoin dropped to its lowest levels since January, while Cathie Wood’s ARK Innovation ETF - the top-performing U.S. equity fund in 2020 - slid another 2.5% to leave it down 15.3% since the start of the month.
 Bitcoin is up 34% for the year to date while ARK is down 17.2%.

 “They were thinking about thinking about tapering (quantitative easing) asset purchases if the economy continues on this rapid recovery and they get closer to meeting the dual mandates,” said Kathy Bostjancic, chief U.S. financial economist at Oxford Economics.
 “Our view is they probably pre-announce tapering at Jackson Hole in August and they actually start to taper back the asset purchases at the beginning of next year.”